Rental Property Analysis

 Note that when a percentage is selected for the Rule of Thumb, all operating expenses cells are now grey.
 This means that the model will not consider those cells when making financial forecasts and calculations, and will, instead, use the estimate you selected.

-This box displays key financial indicators and ratios that will help you assess in a second the return potential of your deal over the selected holding period (up to 30 years).
+Summary Results: This box displays key financial indicators and ratios that will help you assess in a second the return potential of your deal over the selected holding period (up to 30 years).
 Please refer to the article about the most useful financial ratios for more information.
+It includes key performance indicators (cap rate, cash on cash, price to rent) as well as more complex financial ratios (IRR, MIRR, EMX, etc.), calculated based on the projections generated by the spreadsheet.

 Terms & Conditions